aavargasp/Word-App/README.md

 The App is using the [test json file 2](src/test-board-2.json) for changing this you need to change line 3 of [Board.js](src/components/Board.js)

 `import data from '../test-board-2.json'`

+## Part 3 – Required for all applicants

+At the end of the [Code Revision File](public/code_revision.txt) is a list of problems or improvements